 - Total business period in UAE (Usually 3 years)

-You have to pay a nearly 25% of the overall purchase price being a down payment (this is usually for properties that are less than AED 5 million).
+- You have to pay a nearly 25% of the overall purchase price being a down payment (this is usually for properties that are less than AED 5 million).

 Apart from that, whenever you have to sign an agreement for sale of the property, you may need to provide a signed cheque.
 This should be nearly 10% of the property’s purchase price.
 However, if you have not obtained financial approval, you may well lose the bank’s deposit money.

-Within the UAE, mortgage financing is one of the easiest and most convenient options for purchasing a desirable property in the UAE.
+Mortgage financing is one of the easiest and most convenient options for purchasing a desirable property in the UAE.
 Mortgage financing can allow individuals in the UAE to acquire real estate properties without payment of the full property price at once.

-Mortgage Types offered in the UAE
+Mortgage Types Offered In The UAE

 There are different types of mortgage loan provided in the UAE with regards to various types of interest calculation.